zlockewtg/RLinf/docs/source/rst_source/start/installation.rst

 2. **Inference Engines**

-   - **SGLang**: A mature and widely adopted inference engine that offers many advanced features and optimizations.
+   - **SGLang/vLLM**: A mature and widely adopted inference engine that offers many advanced features and optimizations.

    - **Huggingface**: Easy to use, with native APIs provided by the Huggingface ecosystem.